parichit/Data_Centric_KMeans/README.md

 Data-centric AI (DCAI) is an emerging paradigm that prioritizes the quality, diversity, and repre- sentation of data over model architecture and hyperparameter tuning.
 DCAI emphasizes up-stream data operations such as cleaning, balancing, and preprocessing, rather than solely focusing on downstream model selection and optimization.
 This work aims to push DCAI into the model building phase itself, observing whether benefits downstream can be as significant in a classical, well studied algorithm like k-means.
 We introduce data-centric k-means (or kmeans-d for short). kmeans-d is a novel adaptation of k-means clustering that achieves significant speedups while preserving algorithmic accuracy.
 The key innovation classifies data points as high expressive
-(HE), impacting the objective function significantly, or low expressive (LE), with minimal in- fluence.
+(HE), impacting the objective function significantly, or low expressive (LE), with minimal influence.
 By categorizing data points as HE/LE, kmeans-d extracts quality signals from data to improve scalability and reduce computational overhead.
-Comprehensive experimental evalua- tion demonstrate substantial performance gains of kmeans-d over existing alternatives.
-The novelty lies in the pioneering integration of data-centric principles within a fundamental algorithm’s it- erative core.
+Comprehensive experimental evaluation demonstrate substantial performance gains of kmeans-d over existing alternatives.
+The novelty lies in the pioneering integration of data-centric principles within a fundamental algorithm’s iterative core.
 By rethinking k-means through a data lens, kmeans-d delivers superior efficiency without sacrificing properties like accuracy and convergence, paving the way for infusing data-centricity into other canonical algorithms.